 Many individuals who apply for life insurance mention this condition on their application.
-While having asthma may affect your life insurance premium costs, it surely does not mean you can’t get life insurance.
+While having asthma may affect your life insurance premium costs, it doesn’t mean you can’t get life insurance.

 This is where Quotacy can help you.
-We have relationships with many of the best life insurance carriers and know the idiosyncrasies of each.
-Once we know your unique situation, we will shop your case at the appropriate carriers to help you get the best possible coverage.
+We have relationships with many of the best life insurance companies and know the idiosyncrasies of each.
+Once we know your unique situation, we will shop your case at the appropriate insurance companies to help you get the best possible coverage.

-The underwriting of asthma takes into account several variables, including severity, overall control, compliance with prescribed medications and medical appointments, the number of exacerbations, and the need for short acting medications and oral corticosteroids.
+For life insurance, the underwriting of asthma takes into account several variables, including severity, overall control, compliance with prescribed medications and medical appointments, the number of exacerbations, and the need for short acting medications and oral corticosteroids.

 The chart below is an example of how a life insurance company may classify the severity of an applicant’s asthma.

 |Description and Therapy

 When you apply for life insurance, underwriters review the complete application and all the records that go along with it.
-They then decide how much coverage and at what cost to offer the applicant, unless they decide to deny or post-pone the application.
+They then decide how much coverage and at what cost to offer the applicant, unless they decide to deny or postpone the application.

 For applicants with asthma, you can be classified anywhere between the best rating of Preferred Plus to being table rated.
 The table rating system typically means that your pricing for life insurance will be the Standard price plus 25% for every step down the table you are.
 Tables descend A-J or 1-10 depending on which format the insurance company uses.